 What is the main cause of stress outside of the workplace?

-There are many causes of mental health problems, so to coincide with Mental Health Awareness Week, we wanted to try to understand what the main cause of stress outside of the workplace is.
+There are many causes of mental health problems, so we wanted to try to understand what the main cause of stress outside of the workplace is.
 Here are the results:

 - 41% of people said that financial problems (money troubles/worries, debt, mortgage/rent) were the main cause of their stress.